jcberquist/sublimetext-cfml/readme.md

 # CFML Package for Sublime Text 3

 This package provides CFML syntax highlighting as well as function and tag completions.
-It recognizes the following file extensions: `cfm,cfml,cfc`.
-Please see below for more of the features included in this package.
+It also has a number of other features, please see below for more information.

-*Note: Please ensure that you are running at least the latest beta build of Sublime Text 3 (3083), as some of the features of the package will not work otherwise.
-If you are on the latest dev builds (3092+) the package will use the new `sublime-syntax` syntax highlighting.*

 You can install this package via [Package Control](https://packagecontrol.io/).
 Please restart Sublime Text after installation.

 Manual installation is also possible by downloading the repository and placing it in a folder within your Sublime packages folder.
 (See below for more information.)

+*Please ensure that you are running at least build 3083 of Sublime Text 3, as some of the features of the package will not work otherwise.
+If you are on build 3092+ the package will use the new `sublime-syntax` syntax highlighting.*

 ### Acknowledgements